 - One work-from-home day per week

 3. How much do I value personal/career development?

 Many employees value career development.
 As an employer, providing opportunities for personal and professional development is a win-win.
 Not only does it give employees what they’re looking for, but it gives them the tools and knowledge they need to enhance their skills, ultimately enhancing your workforce.
 Some career development benefits include:

 4. Will these work with my current lifestyle and priorities?

 The fact of the matter is that the workforce is becoming increasingly multi-generational.
 This means that you can easily have 3-5 generations of employees working in your business.
 Each of these generations has different priorities at their point in life and will need benefits that match those needs.
 The best way to offer benefits that will match their needs is to ask for input.
 A guessing game never works out well for either party in the end.

 Having benefits that matter to your employees is a win-win for both of you.
 A better workplace experience translates into higher employee satisfaction and greater productivity.
 Interested in seeing how your current employee benefits compare to your competitors’?
-Get started with our Milliman Benefits Benchmarking Survey here.
+Speak with one of our Consultants today.